Tangy-sweet apricot preserves intensify and complement this elegant one-dish meal. —Judy Armstrong, Prairieville, Louisiana

-- Sprinkle pork with 1/8 teaspoon salt and pepper.
-Place in a 13-in. x 9-in. baking dish coated with cooking spray.
-In a small bowl, whisk the preserves, 2 teaspoons rosemary, horseradish and garlic; brush over pork.
+- Preheat oven to 375°.
+Sprinkle pork with 1/8 teaspoon salt and pepper.
+Place in a 13x9-in. baking dish coated with cooking spray.
+Whisk preserves, 2 teaspoons rosemary, horseradish and garlic; brush over pork.

-- In a another small bowl, combine the potato, olive oil and remaining rosemary; place around tenderloin.
-Sprinkle potato with remaining salt.
+- Combine sweet potatoes, olive oil and remaining rosemary; place around tenderloin.
+Sprinkle sweet potatoes with remaining salt.

-- Bake at 375° for 25–30 minutes or until a thermometer inserted in pork reads 145°.
-Let pork stand for 5 minutes.
-Slice half of the pork and serve with potato.
+- Bake until a thermometer inserted in pork reads 145°, about 25-30 minutes.
+Let stand 5 minutes.
+Slice half of the pork and serve with sweet potatoes.
 Save remaining pork for

-- href="/Recipes/Pork-with-Spanish Rice">Pork with Spanish Rice or for another use.
+- href="/Recipes/Pork-with-Spanish Rice">Pork with Spanish Rice or another use.
 Yield: 2 servings plus leftovers.

 Originally published as Apricot Pork Tenderloin in Healthy Cooking December/January 2013, p80

 Light-Bodied Red Wine

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.